defencedigital/dstl-modcloud-syops/README.md

 # Security Operating Procedures (SyOPs)
 ## Dstl on MODCloud Security Operating Procedures

-### Security Operating Procedures (SyOPS) are instructions on how to use the services provided by the department.
+### Security Operating Procedures (SyOPS) are instructions on how to use the services provided by the Dstl CCOE within MODCloud.

 The following applies to all Defence Digital Foundry services.